Frequently Asked Questions

 (All these functions are essential to diagnose model problems and to easily optimize the setup at 100%.)

-– Telemetry capabilities: for example, getting main pack mAh consumed (replaces timer), ESC temperature, main pack voltage, BEC voltage (and more) to your TX so you can set TX vibrations, sound, voices alarms on them.
-Of course, you need compatible hardware (Spektrum, Futaba, Jeti, Graupner, FrSky, Multiplex).
+– Telemetry capabilities: for example, getting main pack mAh consumed (replaces timer for better battery utilisation), ESC temperature, main pack voltage, BEC voltage (and more) to your TX so you can set TX vibrations, sound, voices alarms on them.
+Of course, you need compatible hardware (Spektrum, Futaba, Jeti, Graupner, FrSky, JR, PowerBoxSystem, Multiplex, FlySky).

-– 15% of RPM reduction at an adjustable mAh used value (for transmitters without telemetry) to alert of low remaining pack capacity.
+– 15% of RPM reduction at an adjustable mAh used value (for receivers and/or transmitters without telemetry) to alert of low remaining pack capacity.

-– Spektrum integration: to adjust any parameter in Brain2 directly from the TX screen.
+– Spektrum integration: to adjust any parameter in the flight controller directly from the TX screen.

-– Jeti integration: to adjust any parameter in Brain2 directly from TX screen.
+– Jeti integration: to adjust any parameter in the flight controller directly from TX screen.

-– Graupner integration: to adjust any parameter in Brain2 directly from TX screen.
+– Graupner integration: to adjust any parameter in the flight controller directly from TX screen.

-– OpenTX / EdgeTX integration: to adjust any parameter in Brain2 directly from TX Screen.
+– OpenTX / EdgeTX integration: to adjust any parameter in the flight controller directly from TX Screen.

-– ELRS / TBS Crossfire TX integration: to adjust any parameter in Brain2 directly from TX screen.
+– ELRS / TBS Crossfire TX integration: to adjust any parameter in the flight controller directly from TX screen.

-– In flight fine tuning: set up to 3 unused channels to fine tune a specific parameter in flight (for example Tail I gain or Gov. P gain) and memorize new value after landing with only simple stick movements.
+– In flight fine tuning: In addition to tail gain, up to 3 other unused channels can be set to adjust a specific parameter in flight (e.g. tail gain I or gov. gain P) and store the new value after landing with simple stick movements.

-– Ability to use Micro & Mini Brain2 on models with an electric motor-controlled tail.
+– Ability to use Micro & Mini units on models with an electric motor-controlled tail.

 – Also works on models with Tandem Rotors.